Sweden fights back to beat Spain 2-1 in World Cup qualifying

 When Spain and Sweden met in the group phase of the European Championship in June, neither could find the net in a scoreless stalemate.

-This time, the two attacks both struck early in a vibrant showing by the Swedes at Friends Arena.
+This time, the two attacks both struck early in a vibrant showing by the Swedes at Friends Arena, thrilling the nearly 17,000 fans in the largest crowd since the pandemic for a Sweden game.

 Sweden took control of Europe’s Group B with nine points from three games.
 Spain fell to second place with seven points from four games.